How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

-This guide will help you identify what is and what isn’t covered in chapter 64 of the Tariff.
+This guide will help you identify what is and what is not covered in chapter 64 of the Tariff.

 Chapter 64 covers various types of footwear under heading codes 6401 to 6405 and parts of heading code 6406.
 It includes various types of footwear like shoes, boots, slippers and sports footwear are covered in this chapter.
 Parts of footwear are also included in chapter 64.